Awe-inspiring Philipsen takes fourth win, Vingegaard stays in yellow

 He leads second-placed Tadej Pogacar of Slovenia by 17 seconds with Australian Jai Hindley in third place, 2:40 off the pace as there was no major change in the top positions of the general classification.

+"It was hectic today again but my team kept me safe in the front, that's what they're really good at," the Jumbo Visma leader told a news conference.

-Thursday's 12th stage is a 169km roller-coaster between Roanne and Belleville en Beaujolais.
+Thursday's 12th stage is a 169km roller-coaster between Roanne and Belleville en Beaujolais, where the breakaway specialists are expected to get their opportunity to shine.